shifty91/rt-examples/README.md

 ## About ##

-These two example programs show howto implement cyclic user space realtime applications with Linux.
+These example programs show howto implement user space realtime applications with Linux.

 ## Build ##